-Animal Fats a Source of Toxins?Updated: July 21, 2017healthy fats
+Animal Fats a Source of Toxins?Updated: January 25, 2018 healthy fats

 A dietician sent me an email last week questioning the wisdom of consuming full fat foods due to the potential for stored toxins in the fat.
 This is apparently the recommendation of The Environmental Working Group (EWG) which urges members to use lowfat/skim dairy products to reduce exposure to toxins that may be contained in the whole fat portion of those same products.

 Those of you who read this blog know that I myself eat a high fat diet and have for many years.
 During the winter months, my fat consumption approaches 60% of my caloric intake.
 In the summer, it is closer to 50%.
 The fat I consume is primarily saturated fat in the form of whole milk, cheese, eggs, kefir, cream, butter, and the fat in the meat of grassfed animals.
 This mimics the seasonal fat intake of traditional Northern European cultures, from which I obtain my genetic heritage.

 If you wish to determine the appropriate fat intake for your personal cultural heritage, I suggest you read the epic and ground breaking work of Dr. Weston A. Price, Nutrition and Physical Degeneration.

 On a side note, don’t believe the doctor-speak baloney that saturated fat will clog up your arteries and give you a heart attack.
 It’s the factory fats (margarine, vegetable oils, transfats) and sugar laden processed foods that will cause problems, NOT whole, natural fats from grassfed animals such as our chronic disease free ancestors ate for thousands of years.
 Remember, the saturated fat laden egg has been exonerated as a cause of heart attack or stroke after decades of demonization (source: American Journal of Lifestyle Medicine, July/Aug 2009)!